 Rules applicable to broker-dealers grant your broker discretionary authority to vote your shares without receiving your instructions on certain "routine" matters, including the ratification of the independent registered public accounting firm.
-The proposal to elect seven Directors, the non-binding vote to recommend the frequency of executive compensation votes, and any other business properly presented at the Annual Meeting are non-routine matters.
+The proposal to elect six Directors, the vote to approve, on an advisory, non-binding basis, the compensation of our named executive officers, and any other business properly presented at the Annual Meeting are nonroutine matters.
 As a result, your broker does not have discretionary authority to vote your shares on these matters on your behalf without receiving specific voting instructions from you.